tanmax22end/Calendly-service/README.md

       If the user doesn't exist, it redirects to the authorization URL for authentication, and upon successful authentication, creates a new user with the provided         user ID and credentials, and a new host with empty details.

       Then, it checks if the requested time slot is available in the host's details.
-If it is, it updates the host's details with the booked slot, and sends a             success response.
+If it is, it updates the host's details with the booked slot, adds the events         to the calender of both the user and the host ,and sends a success response.
 If it's not available, it sends an error response.